7 min read

 1. User has a 10-minute Daily Talk conversation.

-2. AI catches 6 mistakes during the session.
-4 are sentence-length,
+2. The AI catches several mistakes during the session.
+Some are sentence-length, some are single-word.

-3. After session ends, all 6 items land in Vocabulary tab.
+3. After the session ends, all of them land in the Vocabulary tab.

 4. User opens Library → Vocabulary later that day.

-5. Sticky DictionarySearchBar at top — also available for ad-hoc lookups.
+5. Sticky search bar at the top — also available for ad-hoc lookups.

 7. They tap "doing really well" chip.

-9. They tap the synonym "thriving" — popup re-fires with "thriving"
+9. They tap the synonym "thriving" — popup re-opens on "thriving."

-10. They tap "describes" chip "particularly" — popup shows "particularly"
+10. They tap a chip from "described as" — popup shows that word.

 Every step in here was previously a dead end.
 Sentence-level cards used to sit static.
 Now they're entry points.